Fitbit Ionic Smartwatch Review

 Innovatively designed to include guidance and insights from its fitness tracker and with smartphone essentials to keep you connected throughout the day; the Fitbit Ionic is the watch we have all been waiting for.

-- Start dynamic personalized workouts on your wrist with step by step coaching.
-Syncing range: Up to 30 feet.
-Certain features like smartphone notifications may require Android 5.0 plus.
-Syncs with Mac OS X 10.6 and up, iPhone 4S and later, iPad 3 gen. and later, Android 4.4 and later and Windows 10 devices
+- Start dynamic, personalized workouts on your wrist with step by step coaching.
+Synchronizing range: up to 30 feet.
+Certain features like smartphone notifications may require android 5.0 plus.
+Syncs with Mac OS x 10.6 and up, iPhone 4s and later, iPad 3 Jan.
+And later, android 4.4 and later and windows 10 devices